project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 ### Bluetooth LE rendezvous

-In CHIP, the commissioning procedure (called rendezvous) is done over Bluetooth LE between a CHIP device and the CHIP controller, where the controller has the commissioner role.
+In CHIP, the commissioning procedure is done over Bluetooth LE between a CHIP device and the CHIP controller, where the controller has the commissioner role.